justunsix/garden/src/content/docs/notes/610-Health-Medical.md

 ### Preparing for a Regular Check Up

 - Get a blood requisition form from your doctor
+  - Fill in personal information
 - Complete the blood test
   - Book an appointment as a blood testing site, for example with [Life Labs](https://www.lifelabs.com/)
   - Prepare for the test with the requisition form, health card, and other items recommended by the test site
-  - Follow other test preparation instructions, for example 8 hours fasting is required for glucose and 12 hours fasting for lipid assessment
+  - Follow other test preparation instructions, for example 8 hours fasting is required for fasting glucose/GTT and 12 hours fasting for lipid assessment
 - Book an appointment with your doctor
 - Prepare notes you want to discuss with your docture, for example:
   - Mental and physical health problems, chronic issues